layerswap/motherfuckinglandingpage/README.md

 If you store the coins in a centralized exchange, then why bother moving them in a decentralized permissionless mumbo jumbo way?

-## The service is called **Bransfer**
+## The service is called **Layerswap**

 And the idea behind it is plain stupid:

-You send your coins to our address in one exchange.
-Then we send the same coins back from our address in the other exchange.
+You send your coins to our address in a centralized exchange.
+Then we send the same coins back to your L2 address.

-It's supported in your favorite big-ass exchanges: Binance and Huobi.
+It's supported in your favorite big-ass exchanges: Coinbase, FTX.COM, KuCoin, Binance, Huobi and more.

 ### And guess what, motherfucker: